-- where possible, meet with the Student who is (b) alleged to have committed the Misconduct to discuss resolution options; - undertake a restorative justice process provided the (c) Student who is alleged to have committed the Misconduct consents: - refer the matter to the Student Conduct Council and arrange for the Student to appear at a hearing of the council and if satisfied that a violation of the Code has occurred, impose any of the outcomes listed in this Code: - conduct a hearing when convening the Student (e) Conduct Council is not possible or appropriate and: if satisfied that a violation of the Code has occurred impose any of the outcomes listed in this Code; - (f) dismiss the matter; or - refer the matter to the procedures outlined in the (g) Sexual Violence Policy, the Respectful Work and Learning Environment Policy, or other relevant University Policy.
+- (a) where possible, attempt informal resolution of a matter using an educational and supportive approach. - (b) undertake a restorative justice process, provided the Student who is alleged to have committed the Misconduct consents. - (c) refer the matter to the Student Conduct Council and arrange for the Student to appear at a hearing of the council; - (d) conduct a hearing when convening the Student Conduct Council is not possible or appropriate and, if satisfied that a violation of the Code has occurred impose any of the outcomes listed in this Code; - (e) dismiss the matter; or - refer the matter to the procedures outlined in the Sexual Assault and Harassment Policy, the Respectful Work and Learning

+Environment Policy, or other relevant University Policy.